ADA Grievance Policy

 Union Building, Suite 208

 Student Accessibility Services, at the request of the student, will review the issue(s) and seek to resolve the matter informally.
 If the complaint remains unresolved, the student will be provided with the ADA Student Grievance Form.
-Students should complete the grievance form and file it with the Vice President for Student Academic Life within fifteen (15) days of receiving the form.
-After receiving the completed Grievance Form, the Vice President for Student Academic Life or his/her designee will conduct a formal review.
+Students should complete the grievance form and file it with the Vice President for Student Affairs within fifteen (15) days of receiving the form.
+After receiving the completed Grievance Form, the Vice President for Student Affairs or his/her designee will conduct a formal review.

 The university’s internal procedures are designed to ensure a timely and effective resolution to student grievance.
 Although students have the right to pursue appeals through external channels, they are encouraged to use the university’s internal procedures prior to lodging complaints with agencies outside the university.